anyoptimization/pymoo/docs/source/visualization/index.md

 plot = Scatter()
 ```

-The advantages of the convenience function is that just by changing the string a different visualization
+The advantage of the convenience function is that just by changing the string a different visualization
 can be chosen (without changing any other import).
 Moreover, we desire to keep the global interface in the factory the same, whereas the implementation details, such as class names might change.

 +++